 New Jersey state law follows “comparative negligence” or “contributory negligence” regulations when determining fault for personal injury claims.
-What this means is that fault is assigned on a sliding, percentage based scale anywhere from 0% to 100%.
-For example, it is common for car accidents to have multiple liable or at fault parties when more than one driver took negligent or reckless actions which contributed to the accident.
+What this means is that fault is assigned on a sliding, percentage-based scale anywhere from 0% to 100%.
+For example, it is common for car accidents to have multiple liable or at-fault parties when more than one driver took negligent or reckless actions that contributed to the accident.
 Today we will be discussing how comparative negligence is determined and how it can impact personal injury claims in New Jersey.

 Call our office today for a free and confidential consultation if you or a loved one has been injured in a car accident, truck accident, motorcycle accident, bicycle accident, or any other type of accident.

 How is Comparative Negligence Calculated in Monmouth County, NJ?